maxpert/marmot/docs/pages/internals.md

   possible that a row committed locally is overwritten or replaced later because it was not the last one in order of cluster wide commit order.

-## Why Snapshots
+## Snapshotting

 In a normal distributed system it's pretty typical for nodes to go down for really long time.
 In that particular case a node coming back up can be lagging so far behind that `max-log-entries` might not be sufficient to fully play all logs and restore the state of database.
 In that case it required that a node restores a snapshot and apply current log entries to be fully up to date.

-As of `v0.6.0-RC` Marmot supports taking snapshot and being able to fully restore it via [NATS Object Storage](https://docs.nats.io/using-nats/developer/develop_jetstream/object).
+As of `v0.6.0+` Marmot supports taking snapshot and being able to fully restore it via [NATS Object Storage](https://docs.nats.io/using-nats/developer/develop_jetstream/object).

  > In future Marmot plans to support more storage mechanisms like S3 (and compatible APIs including BlackBlaze and Minio), Azure Blob, and SFTP.